Abwas/app-specs/backend/beginner/link-manager-api.md

 # Link Manager API

-Build a RESTful API application to manage articles (or links in general) that already have been consumed.
+Build a RESTful API Web Service to manage articles (or links in general) that already have been consumed.

 ## Table of Contents